llmdroid/LLMDroid.github.io/README.md

-# Academic Project Page Template
+# LLMDroid Page
-This is an academic paper project page template.
+Welcome to LLMDroid Page.

 Example project pages built using this template are: